Russo-Ukrainian War: Prediction and explanation of Twitter suspension: Related Work

 An additional work analyzing the Twitter suspension mechanism was done during the 2020 US Presidential Election period \cite{chowdhury2021examining}.
-This work shows that suspended accounts have a higher probability to post hateful tweets, using hashtags related to conspiracy theories and belong to mostly younger accounts, in terms of account registration date.
+This work shows that suspended accounts have a higher probability of posting hateful tweets, using hashtags related to conspiracy theories belonging mostly to younger accounts, in terms of account registration date.

-Most of the aforementioned works mainly mobilize machine learning techniques in their methodology.
-Explainability models in ML have also been incorporated in Twitter research towards prediction and sentiment analysis \cite{fiok2021analysis,}, towards identification of bots \cite{ShevtsovICWSM22, kouvela2020bot}, or fake news detection \cite{reis2019explainable, puraivan2021fake}.
+Additionally, explainability models in ML have also been incorporated in Twitter research towards prediction and sentiment analysis \cite{fiok2021analysis,}, towards identification of bots \cite{ShevtsovICWSM22, kouvela2020bot}, or fake news detection \cite{reis2019explainable, puraivan2021fake}.

-Most of the recent studies concentrate on explainable ML implementations, where the models are utilized in order to describe the differences between the suspended and normal accounts.
-For example, in \cite{kapoor2021ll}, the authors analyze the Indian 2019 general elections dataset and compare the differences between three categories of accounts; normal, suspended, and restored.
-They show the differences between all three classes with the usage of SHAP explainability method.
+Recent studies concentrate on explainable ML implementations, where the models are utilized to describe the differences between suspended and normal accounts.
+For example, in \cite{kapoor2021ll}, they analyze the Indian 2019 general elections dataset and compare the differences between three categories of accounts; normal, suspended, and restored.
+They show the differences between all three classes with SHAP explainability method.
 This approach reveals that suspended accounts, in comparison with other user categories have a higher retweet rate proportion, average unique hashtags count, and average number of tweets per hour.

-Additionally, there is a plethora of studies analyzing bot detection and suspension on Twitter \cite{davis2016botornot, chavoshi2016debot, chu2012detecting, subrahmanian2016darpa, shevtsov2022discovery, antonakaki2021survey, feng2021twibot, feng2022heterogeneity,rodriguez2020one,shukla2021enhanced,kouvela2020bot,abreu2020twitter}.
-For example, \cite{davis2016botornot} provides a public API to inquire whether an account is a social bot or not, trained over thousands of Twitter users' account features.
-The most common approach towards this goal includes, as an initial step, the acquisition of a dataset through Twitter API \cite{borra2014programmed,hernandez2018web, pratikakis2018twawler} and a ground truth, which includes the labeling of users and tweets.
-This can be accomplished either by manual labeling through human experts \cite{mozetivc2016multilingual}; through crowd-sourcing \cite{finin2010annotating} including Amazon Mechanical Turk and Crowdflower; automatic by labeling from shortening services \cite{amleshwaram2013cats, gao2012towards}; or consulting from external resources like online spam classification tools\cite{ShevtsovICWSM22} or online blacklist services classification \cite{amleshwaram2013cats, antonakaki2016exploiting}.
-The ML approaches require the split of the dataset into the training and test sets and the feature extraction like in \cite{aggarwal2012phishari, chu2012detecting, heidari2020using}.

-In \cite{cresci2017paradigm} they study social spam bots by showing how Twitter applies detection and suspension, by bench-marking state-of-the-art techniques, in order to conclude that detection is challenging for humans and Twitter itself, while in \cite{morstatter2016new} they present a model to increase the recall in bot detection, while they show several approaches to build classifiers including suspended user lists.